-Despite its introduction into Go in 2016, Ditto is still one of the trickiest Pokemon to find in the game.
-Trainers looking to complete certain Research objectives may find themselves at a loss at where to find the adorable Normal-type amorphous blob.
+Despite its introduction into Go in 2016, the transform Pokemon Ditto is still one of the trickiest ‘mon to catch.
+Trainers looking to complete certain Research objectives may find themselves at a loss at where to find the Normal-type amorphous blob.

-That’s because the ‘mon disguises itself as different characters, and the roster of who it can transform into continually changes.
-Thankfully, there’s a few different ways to catch the purple Gen 1 monster in July.
+That’s because the adorable Ditto disguises itself as different Pokemon in the game, and the roster of who it can transform into continually changes.
+Thankfully, there are a few different ways to catch the purple Gen 1 monster in September 2022.

 - Can Ditto hatch from an egg?

 The most important thing to be aware of when trying to catch a Ditto in Pokemon Go is that the transform Pokemon will never appear as itself – it will always be disguised as another species until you catch it.

 The following tips should help you increase your likelihood of catching a Ditto in Pokemon Go:

 - Incense: This can be used to increase spawn rates.
 While this is active, travel around and catch every monster that’s on the list above.
 For maximum effect, utilize this during a special event that increases the active effect time of Incense.

 - Nearby Tracker: Using this feature allows you to see what Pokemon are close to your location.
 If any of the disguise list species appear, click them and head off to catch them.

 - Lures: Once a day, throw down one of these at PokeStops.
 Look out for any of the monsters on the disguise list and catch every single one of them to increase your chances of finding a Ditto.

 - Pokemon Go groups: Join a group on Facebook or Reddit.
 Players and friends will often share when a Ditto has been spotted, and other Trainers can go to that location for a limited time and find it.